D C Firefighters Burn Foundation

 How does D C Firefighters Burn Foundation spend its money?

 D C Firefighters Burn Foundation directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to D C Firefighters Burn Foundation tax-deductible?